Stride-Labs/big-dipper/README.md

 [Forbole](https://forbole.com) is ending the support for the legacy `Big Dipper` on 1st Dec 2021.
 If you would like to have an easy-to-deploy block explorer with `Ledger` support for your internal testnets using `Cosmos SDK v0.42.x`, you can still fork or clone this repositary.

+# Stride Instructions

+Please run `meteor --port 3000 --settings gaia_local.json` to run the block explorer for Gaia's local chain.

+Please run `meteor --port 3000 --settings stride_Local.json` to run the block explorer for Stride's local chain.

+Please note, you CANNOT run these both at once.
 # Big Dipper :sparkles:

 Block Explorer for Cosmos